whereismyfun42/Reqres_API_test/Exercise 4/README.md

 To connect to the machine, a free Tryhackme account is required.
 The machine page is here: https://tryhackme.com/room/dailybugle
 To connect a vpn connection should be established through OpenVPN, the config can be found here: https://tryhackme.com/access

-After connecting and launching the machine, lets start with recon: